6 Signs Your Subletter Is Going to Be a Problem

 - "They were probably just nervous when you met them."

-Your roommates are the ones who'll actually live with this person.
-You won't be there.
-Their read on the subletter's energy, communication style, and general vibe is arguably more important than yours, because they're the ones absorbing the consequences daily.
+Your roommates will be living with this person daily while you're away.
+Their read on the subletter's energy, communication style, and general vibe is more important than yours, because they're absorbing the consequences.
+Dismissing their concerns also damages your relationship with your roommates.
+If the sublet goes badly, they'll remember that you brushed off their warnings.

 5. They Can't (or Won't) Provide References

-You don't need a subletter to hand over a dossier.
-But asking for one or two references — a previous roommate, a landlord, even a coworker who can speak to their reliability — is completely standard.
-How they respond to this request tells you a lot.
+Asking for one or two references — a previous roommate, a landlord, even a coworker who can speak to their reliability — is completely standard.

 Red flags include: